aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 Executive branch:

-head of government: Prime Minister Sghair Ould M'BARECK (since 6 July 2003)
+head of government: Prime Minister Sidi Mohamed Ould BOUBAKAR (since 8 August 2005)

 cabinet: Council of Ministers

-elections: president elected by popular vote for a six-year term; election last held 7 November 2003 (next to be held NA 2009); prime minister appointed by the president
+elections: president elected by popular vote for a five-year term (eligible for a second consecutive term); election last held 11 March 2007 with a runoff between the two leading candidates held on 25 March 2007 (next to be held 2012); prime minister appointed by the president

 Legislative branch:

-bicameral legislature consists of the Senate or Majlis al-Shuyukh (56 seats, a part of the seats up for election every two years; members elected by municipal leaders to serve six-year terms) and the National Assembly or Majlis al-Watani (81 seats; members elected by popular vote to serve five-year terms)
+bicameral legislature consists of the Senate or Majlis al-Shuyukh (56 seats; a portion of seats up for election every two years; members elected by municipal leaders to serve six-year terms) and the National Assembly or Majlis al-Watani (95 seats; members elected by popular vote to serve five-year terms)

 Judicial branch: